elzik/mecon/README.md

 #### Volume Mount

-Since you will reconciling a directory of files against a Plex library it is recommneded to [create a volume mount](https://docs.docker.com/storage/volumes/) for any directories you will need access to.
+Since you will be reconciling a directory of files against a Plex library it is recommended to [create a volume mount](https://docs.docker.com/storage/volumes/) for any directories you will need access to.

 #### Running mecon within the container